 - A strengthening of the community atmosphere of the program through a fostering of mutual knowledge and appreciation among CEC members

 The Infant-Toddler and Preschool Programs, and the Cooperative Preschool at Caltech require parent participation hours.
 The number of hours is per family is determined by what program your child is enrolled in and if it's full- or part-time.
 Families have the entire program year to complete their hours and are notified of opportunities in the electronic communications or in the rooms.
 Hours are divided into three categories: Work Day, Fund Development, and Miscellaneous.
 Read this for more useful information.

 The School-Age Program does not require Parent Participation hours.
-However, oftentimes we utilize special skills parents may have to showcase them to the School-Age Program children or in the Summer Exploration Camps.
+However, we often utilize special skills parents may have to showcase them to the School-Age Program children or in our Summer Exploration Camps.